-• private - Allows authorized management stations to retrieve and modify MIB objects.
+- public Allows authorized management stations to retrieve MIB objects. - private Allows authorized management stations to retrieve and modify MIB objects.

 SNMPv3 uses a more sophisticated authentication process that is separated into two parts.
 The first part is to maintain a list of users and their attributes that are allowed to act as SNMP managers.
 The second part describes what each user on that list can do as an SNMP manager.